Redislabs-Solution-Architects/gears-average-field/README.md

 ## Goals

 * Only keep running averages in Redis
-* Minimize bulk loading and batch processing
+* Avoid bulk loading and batch processing
 * Send data to Redis as it is ready
 * Use Redis as the compute and serving engine